Dommc04/CSC2770-DM/README.md

 Hi!
-My name is Dominic Mcelroy and this is my Intro to Networking University Class programs.
+My name is Dominic McElroy and this is my Intro to Networking University Class programs.